guardian/sbt-dist-plugin/readme.md

     distPath := file("/r2/ArtifactRepository/microapp-cache/trunk") /
       ("trunk-build." + System.getProperty("build.number", "DEV")) / "artifacts.zip"

-    // include the war itself
-    distFiles <+= (packageWar in Compile) map { _ -> "microapp-cache/webapps/microapp-cache.war" }
+    // include the war itself (this is the location you want the war to save to) distFiles <+= (packageWar in Compile) map { _ -> "microapp-cache/webapps/microapp-cache.war" }

     // and include custom scripts in src/main/deploy